 6. Their absence makes you feel lost

-They went to couples therapy and spent the next few months working on their relationship, and things just took off from there.
+They went to individual therapy, even tried couples therapy exercises at home, and spent the next few months working on their relationship.
+And things just took off from there.

 7. The problem lies elsewhere